 7- Shop in Itaewon

-Itaewon is a quaint neighborhood packed with bars, clubs and restaurants that dish up traditional Korean food at reasonable prices.
+Itaewon is a quaint neighbourhood packed with bars, clubs and restaurants that dish up traditional Korean food at reasonable prices.

-Itaewon also has shops that sell just about everything, from custom-tailored suits to jewelry, Korean pottery and furniture.
+Itaewon also has shops that sell just about everything, from custom-tailored suits to jewellery, Korean pottery and furniture.